Boxer Stadium

-Boxer Stadium (also known as Matthew J. Boxer Stadium) is a soccer stadium in San Francisco, California.
+Boxer Stadium (also known as Matthew J. Boxer Stadium) is a stadium in San Francisco, California.
 Located in Balboa Park, the stadium has a capacity of 3,500.
 It is owned and operated by the San Francisco Recreation & Parks Department and is the only public soccer-specific stadium in San Francisco.

 Boxer Stadium is the primary home of the century-old San Francisco Soccer Football League.

 History

 Boxer Stadium opened September 27, 1953 as the Balboa Park Soccer Stadium at a cost of $150,000.
 The concrete bleachers were added later after the November 1953 Proposition G bond passage.
 The stadium was renamed in honor of the late SFSFL President, Matthew J. Boxer in the 1990s.